SAP-samples/cloud-btp-cli-api-codejam/prerequisites.md

 ![Creating a Basic Dev Space](assets/app-studio-creating-dev-space.png)

-## Docker Desktop
+## Docker Desktop (optional)

-The last exercise listed, called "BTP tools in containers", is a bonus exercise; whether we get to it depends on how we get through the other exercises.
-It may just be presented as a demo, but you can also work through it on your own after the CodeJam has finished.
-If you want to be able to work through this bonus exercise, you will need Docker Desktop installed on your machine.
+As an alternative to using a Dev Space in the SAP Business Application Studio, you may wish to follow along in a container instead.
+This is purely experimental and there is no explicit support for this just yet, but if you want to try it, instead of using a Dev Space, please feel free to do so, and provide any feedback and tips for improvements via the normal route (issue or pull request on this repo).

-> The license for Docker Desktop has changed - see [Docker is Updating and Extending Our Product Subscriptions](https://www.docker.com/blog/updating-product-subscriptions/) for an overview.
+If you do want to take this experimental route, you'll need a container runtime.
+While the license for Docker Desktop has changed (see [Docker is Updating and Extending Our Product Subscriptions](https://www.docker.com/blog/updating-product-subscriptions/) for an overview) it's still free for personal use.
+You may find success with other container runtimes such as Podman, but that's currently beyond the scope of what is offered here.

 ## Knowledge and experience